Choose a healthy diet and learn how carbohydrates affect your blood glucose level.

 - how much of them you eat and drink - your portion size at meals and snacks

 - the benefits of reducing the amount of carbohydrates you eat and drink

 You'll learn all about carbohydrates on a diabetes support course.
 Book your free place.

-Carbohydrates foods include:
+Carbohydrate foods include:

 - porridge and breakfast cereals